jlayog/Notes_Advice/basicJavascript.md

 # Javascript notes

+80/20 Rule: Using 20% of javascript to get 80% of progress done.

 # Notation
 Best Practice in writing JS, details in camelCase.
 In camelCase, multi-word variable names have the first word in lowercase and the first letter of each subsequent word is capitalized.